A+

 Cost Of Living Quick Facts

-• The cost of living in Port St. John is equal to the national average
+• The cost of living in Port St. John is 5% higher than the national average

 • Florida general sales tax is 18% higher than the national average